leh to nubra valley camping

 So on Day 2 of my Leh to Nubra Valley, I was left with no option but to stay in a homestay.
 Though my homestay was super-cheap (400 Rupees per night including two meals) the fact that Turtuk had no space for camping because local people wanted to make money, I didn’t like it.

 On Day 3, I left Turtuk and headed to Hunder.
-The town of Hunder is popular for its sand dunes and camel safari.
+The town of Hunder is popular for its dunes and camel safari.
 A nearly 90km from Turtuk, which I happened to cover using three different lifts, took me almost 7 hours.

 Hunder, too, had a few grassy patches for people wanting to camp and spend a night.
-There are an Indian army canteen and a few low-cost Tibetan restaurants on the highway to eat and pack food.
+There is an Indian army canteen and a few low-cost Tibetan restaurants on the highway to eat and pack food.

 On day 3 of my Leh to Nubra Valley trip, despite saving almost 100 percent on accommodation and staying in my tent for free, I even had a chance to bathe in fresh glacier water.
-Indeed, camping has its own charm!
+Indeed, camping has its charm!

 So, night 3 happened in Hunder, before I started my Leh to Nubra Valley journey the next day.